“Diabetes and Dysglycemia Clinical Strategies and Treatment Applications”

 Please note!
 CE credits for state licenses for the Diabetes course via ON DEMAND video attendance generally have indefinite expiration for most states and specifically on the following dates for states listed below:

-Access to CE credits for these states is ongoing: Alaska, Colorado, Connecticut, Delaware, District of Columbia, Idaho, Illinois, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington.
+Access to CE credits for these states is ongoing: Alaska, Arizona, Colorado, Connecticut, Delaware, District of Columbia, Idaho, Illinois, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington.

-CE credits still pending for the following states: Arizona, California (via livestream), California ACU, Hawaii, Kansas, NCCAOM, New Hampshire, New Mexico, Pennsylvania.
-New York Denied.
+CE credits still pending for the following states: California ACU, Hawaii, Kansas, NCCAOM, New Mexico, Pennsylvania.
+New York (denied).

 For DCs, LAc’s, ND’s (USA only): If you require CE credits (when available) toward your state license, you must purchase the NUHS attendance verification certificate (AVC) or transcripts at the button below after you have completed the course, and after you’ve received the KI Certificate of Completion.
 Livestream or On demand attendance requires watching all videos and passing both exams for CE credit, or to receive the KI Certificate of Completion.
 Otherwise you are marked incomplete for the course.